The Grown-Up Float – Framboise Lambic with Blueberry Ice Cream (and something for the kids!)

 My sons requested root beer floats after our long, hot car ride back from the cabin.
 As I was scooping the ice cream into the glass and the foam came up over the glass I had a vision of an adult version of this classic kids treat.
 I grabbed my husbands glass of beer and threw in a scoop of vanilla ice cream.
 But vanilla ice cream?
 It needed something more, something fresh and fruity to bring out the character of the beer.
 I had just made a blueberry-ginger sauce that would fit the bill perfectly.
 All I did was pour some of the sauce over the ice cream in a dish, refroze it for about 20 minutes and then scooped out the blueberry swirl ice cream into the beer.
-Now we have something to talk about.
+Now we have something to talk about, and it’s Framboise Lambic with blueberry ice cream.

 The Blueberry Sauce (which I also used to make a trifle and as a sauce for the strawberry dacquoise torte):